-- \1 Changing the "Colors" setting to "256 colors" will disable the blink feature on all of your project's screens.
-If you wish to use the blink feature, do not change this setting to "256 colors". - \2 The display font will differ depending on which (language) character, or which size you select.
+- 1 Changing the "Colors" setting to "256 colors" will disable the blink feature on all of your project's screens.
+If you wish to use the blink feature, do not change this setting to "256 colors". - 2 In order to set the monochrome (eight levels of gray) mode, GP-PRO/PB III for Windows Ver.
+6.2 or later is required.
+Depending on the color used, selecting MONOCHROME 8 HUES may cause the GP unit's screen to flicker and make it difficult to distinguish colors.
+Confirm that all colors display as expected prior to using this mode. - 3 The display font will differ depending on which (language) character set used, or which size you select.

-▼Reference Chapter 6.8 SET UP SCREEN.
+▼Reference Chapter 6.8 SET UP SCREEN